MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/index.md

 ### Change Your Performance Level To Meet Your Needs
 ![Insights Slider](media/insights-slider.png)<br>
 Match your cluster performance to your needs minute by minute.
-Slide your performance level up or down or alternative schedule your cluster to have different performance levels automatically using scheduled tasks.
+Slide your performance level up or down or alternatively schedule your cluster to have different performance levels automatically using scheduled tasks.
 See [Performance Level & Retention]('https://docs.microsoft.com/en-us/gaming/playfab/features/insights/insights/performance-retention') for details.

 ### Schedule Your Performance Level
 ![Insights Slider](media/insights-schedule.png)<br>